Servicing: MENDOCINO, SONOMA, NAPA & LAKE

-I earned three Master Inspector certifications from three different home inspection organizations, plus the ACI which required passing the National Home Inspector Examination used for licensing home inspectors in states that require licensing.
+There are many home inspectors from which to choose but they do not have the same level of experience, professionalism and education.
+I have earned three Master Inspector certifications from three different home inspection organizations, plus the ACI which required passing the National Home Inspector Examination used for licensing home inspectors in states that require licensing.
 The State of California DOES NOT certify or license home inspectors.

 As a former contractor myself, I can tell you that home inspecting demands far more detailed education in every discipline than a general contractor.
-A professional home inspector possesses a unique combination of disciplines, skills and education involving many elements that are particularly complex in order to perform the very detailed job of investigating a home’s structure and components.
+I am fortunate to possess a unique combination of disciplines, skills and education involving many elements that are particularly complex in order to perform the very detailed job of investigating a home’s structure and components.

-If a state license number appears on an inspector's website, it has absolutely nothing to do with homes inspecting.
-Beware of contractors masquerading as home inspectors in order to get repair work.
-That is an unlawful practice and relies on your ignorance of California Trade Practice Act (Chapter 338) enacted in 1996 that "prohibits unethical home inspection practices, including repairing properties that they have inspected in the previous 12 months."
+If a state license number appears on an inspector's website, it has absolutely nothing to do with home inspecting.
+If a state license number appears on an inspector's website, it has absolutely nothing to do with home inspecting.
+Beware of contractors masquerading as home inspectors in order to get repair and remodeling work.
+That is an unlawful practice and relies on your ignorance of the lawand relies on your ignorance of California Trade Practice Act (Chapter 338) enacted in 1996 which "prohibits unethical home inspection practices, including repairing properties that they have inspected in the previous 12 months."

 If all you know about an inspector is his fee, then you really know nothing.
 There is no substitute for experience and a comprehensive quality report.
 It's the difference between your peace of mind and nagging doubts.